samtron1412/docs/tech/vehicle/car.md

 | Y            | 300          | 186         |
 ```

+### Directional vs Non-directional Tire Tread Patterns

+- Directional
+    + Only suppose to rotate in one direction.
+    + There is a arrow mark on the outside of the tire to show the
+      rotation direction.
+    + Having symmetrical pattern with V shape.
+    + More performance in wet / snow condition.
+- Non-directional
+    + Usually asymmetric pattern that can rotate in any direction.
+    + Cheaper than directional pattern.
+    + Two common types:
+        * Symmetrical: you can flip the tire in any way (180 or 360
+          degree) and the pattern looks the same.
+        * Asymmetrical: pattern will not looks the same, the pattern
+          usually flips left to right and vice versa when flipping the
+          tire.

+### Tire Wear

+- Tire Wear is the removal of material from the tire under operating
+  condition.
+- Wear Impact Factors:
+    + Driving Style
+    + Road Curviness
+    + Road Surface
+    + Vehicle: small and light, weight distributed evenly, AWD
+    + Tire Design
+    + Temperature
+    + Wet/Dry

 ## Air conditioning system (A/C)
 ### Freon
 Freon is a trade name for a class of chemicals (known as Chlorofluorocarbons or CFC's) used as a refrigerant in air conditioning systems.